-- authorized by statute, such as the Education Act, Personal Health Information Protection Act, etc., such as through the Student Registration Form; - used for the purposes of law enforcement (e.g. police who interview students on school property Administrative Procedure 1390 Police Interview with Students); - necessary to the proper administration of a lawfully authorized activity (e.g. Safe Arrival Program) - the parent/guardian or adult student has expressly consented to the collection and use of their personal information.
+- authorized by statute, such as the Education Act, Personal Health Information Protection Act, etc., such as through the Student Registration Form; - used for the purposes of law enforcement (e.g. school related investigations Administrative Procedure 1390 Police Interview with Students); - necessary to the proper administration of a lawfully authorized activity (e.g. Safe Arrival Program) - the parent/guardian or adult student has expressly consented to the collection and use of their personal information.